Jurassic 5: In other media

 Jurassic 5's music has been used in several video games.
 In 2000, "Jayou" was featured in Grind Session.
-Also in 2000, Jet Set Radio was released in North America including the track "Improvise" from the album Quality Control - though it only appears on the US pressing.
-All other pressings of the album have the track Concrete And Clay instead - and an instrumental version of the same song.
+The track "Improvise", from their sophomore album Quality Control, was featured in the localized versions of Jet Set Radio, also released in 2000, and also the Japanese 2001 reissue De La Jet Set Radio, along with the instrumental of the song.
 The following year, the track "Great Expectations" from the same album was also included in Mat Hoffman's Pro BMX.
 In 2002, "What's Golden" was featured on ATV Offroad Fury 2.
-The song was additionally included in the video game Forza Horizon 3 on the fictional radio 'Block Party'.
-"A Day At The Races" featuring Big Daddy Kane appeared in the 2003 skateboarding game Tony Hawk's Underground.
-The song "In The House" from Feedback was featured in NBA Live 06. and "Work it Out" was in NBA Live 07, while "Red Hot" was featured in SSX on Tour.
+The song was additionally included in the video game Forza Horizon 3.
+"A Day at the Races" featuring Big Daddy Kane and Percee P appeared in the 2003 skateboarding game Tony Hawk's Underground.
+The song "In the House" from Feedback was featured in NBA Live 06. and "Work it Out" was in NBA Live 07, while "Red Hot" was featured in SSX on Tour.
 "Sum of Us" and "High Fidelity" from Power in Numbers was included in the 2019 game Trials Rising.

-The group featured in the 2001 hip hop documentary Scratch.
+The group was featured in the 2001 hip hop documentary Scratch and ranked among the online magazine UrbanSouth's elite list of underground hip hop albums.

-They were also featured in online magazine, UrbanSouth's elite list of underground hip hop albums.
+In December 2024, "Jayou" received renewed attention when it was used in the "See You in the Morning" advertising campaign by Kellogg's.